hackforla/design-systems/README.md

-# About
+# We are HfLA's Design Systems Team!

-Hack for LA's **Design System initiative** seeks to empower volunteers with the tools, documentation, and templates for creating and maintaining a design system for their HfLA projects.
+We seek to create a design system that will empower all HfLA teams to achieve their goals.

 # Newcomers